India Travel Tips: My Tips for Women Traveling in India

 8. Be careful who you trust

 Whilst Indians are usually wonderfully generous, friendly and hospitable people you can’t be naive and trust everyone.
-You do need to be on your guard to avoid the scams and hassles, especially in the North and the hassle is worst around airports, bus and train stations and popular tourist monuments.
+You do need to be on your guard to avoid the scams and hassles when traveling in India, especially in the North and the hassle is worst around airports, bus and train stations and popular tourist monuments.
 Even though they are usually just trying to get you to part with your money and are not trying to harm you, I find the best option is to just walk confidently past, ignore them all, don’t believe everything people say and be careful who you trust.

 9. Always trust your intuition or gut instinct